maddiodie/orientation-git/README.md

 ## Checklist

+LOOK AT ME MAKING ALL THESE MF CHANGES YO :)
 - [x] View this README
 - [x] Create a GitHub Account
 - [x] Open your Command Line Interface